 Why you might ask and for who?

-The who is .
+The who is Munster Rugby.

-Now, It’s not because the new Body being set up to run is one of the final steps on the road to commercialism and a complete separation of club and province, instead of Branch and it’s team, That’s a given, It was always going to happen.
-Once the Crest changed from three crowns to a stag, the death knell for Branch Vs. Club had been sounded.
+Now, It’s not because the new Body being set up to run Munster Rugby is one of the final steps on the road to commercialism and a complete separation of club and province, instead of Branch and it’s team, That’s a given, It was always going to happen.
+Once the Crest changed from three crowns to a stag, the death knell for Munster Branch Vs. Munster Club had been sounded.

-It wasn’t that the Hallowed turf of Thomond Park had to reworked, it needed it Even if the reason was to sell more seats for games rather than make space for more people to see an AIL division one or two final between two almost “Parishlike” clubs, I understood that.
+It wasn’t that the Hallowed turf of Thomond Park had to reworked, it needed it Even if the reason was to sell more seats for Heineken Cup games rather than make space for more people to see an AIL division one or two final between two almost “Parishlike” clubs, I understood that.
 It was always going to happen.

 I didn’t argue or say a word when it was proposed to Rename the place, It’s a modern era, it was going to happen, they might say it hasn’t and won’t but someday it will, just maybe not now, it may still be too soon for it to be swallowed.